-The City Council finds that the request is consistent with the Comprehensive Plan, the Grand Valley Circulation Plan and Sections 21.02.190 (c) and 21.02.100 of the Grand Junction Zoning and Development Code.
+The City Council finds that the request to allow conditional approval of vacations of rights of way consistent with the CMU Master Plan is appropriate to and supported by the Comprehensive Plan, the Grand Valley Circulation Plan and Sections 21.02.190 (c) and 21.02.100 of the Grand Junction Zoning and Development Code.

-The Planning Commission, having heard and considered the requests, found the criteria of the Code to have been met, and recommends approval of the Institutional and Civic Master Plan and right-of-way vacation request subject to the conditions set forth.
+The Planning Commission, having heard and considered the requests, found the criteria of the Code to have been met, and recommends approval of the Institutional and Civic Master Plan and conditional right-of-way vacation subject to full and complete satisfaction of the conditions set forth.